 The St. Vincent in-hospital Swing Bed Program helps you improve your overall health and function as quickly as possible.
 Registered nurses are on staff 24/7 and provide attentive and compassionate care.
 A provider makes regular visits and gets updates on your progress and medical needs.
 All rehabilitation therapies (PT or OT) are provided by licensed clinicians (not aides).
 An in-house pharmacy and registered dietitians are available for your daily medication and dietary needs.
 If a medical emergency arises, a hospital emergency department is onsite.
 This program supports your short- and long-term health needs.
 Our social worker will help you and your family as part of the discharge planning process so that there is a smooth transition to home or wherever you next level of care may be.

-At discharge from the hospital, your care coordinator may tell you about an outpatient transitional care clinic that is recommended for your initial care immediately after hospitalization.
+At discharge from the hospital, your care coordinator may tell you about an outpatient transitional care or post discharge clinic that is recommended for your initial care immediately after hospitalization.
 The transitional care team does not take the place of your primary care physician and is offered as part of the St. Vincent Continuum of Care.